 The biosecurity matter to which the Program relates is invasive biosecurity matter - invasive plants that are prohibited or restricted matter.
+Prioritisation of species is listed in the Sunshine Coast Council Local Government Area Biosecurity Plan 2017.

 3.2 PURPOSE OF THE PROGRAM